LyubomirT/lesp/README.md

 Simply clone the repository and run the `demo.py` file to check it out.
 You don't need to install any additional libraries, so this is like plug-and-play.
 Just note that anything below Python 3.2 won't run this since old versions don't support `concurrent.futures`, which is used to speed up the process.

+PyPi package coming soon, so stay tuned for a more convenient way to install LESP!

 ### Detailed installation instructions

 1. Clone the repository